 Your lender has specific requirements about how much homeowners insurance they require you to have.
 This requirement is usually based on the mortgage amount.
 As the amount you owe goes down, you may be able to lower your home insurance premiums as well.

 Your home insurance takes other inhabitants into consideration because the coverage for medical bills would apply to anyone who gets hurt on the property.
 As you can imagine, the risk decreases when fewer people reside in your home.
 If a child has left the nest make sure to update your information with your agent so you can get a break on your insurance premiums.

-If you're having a hard time with your current premium amount but have already shopped around and know you're paying the least for the best insurance, you may want to consider raising your deductible.
+If you're having a hard time paying your current premium amount but have already shopped around and know you're paying the least for the best insurance, you may want to consider raising your deductible.
 What that means is that you'll have to pay more upfront if you do end up filing a claim.
 You always have to pay a deductible on home insurance before the carrier picks up the tab.
-Just make sure you can get that amount or have it in an emergency fund in case you do have an unforeseen disaster with your home.
+An increase from $500 to $1,000 could save up to 25% on your premium payments.

 If you included the value of the land your house is situated on, you're probably paying too much for insurance.
-The reason why this is the case is common sense.
-You don't need to protect land from natural disasters and fire.
+The reason is that you don't need to protect land from natural disasters and fire.
 The reason behind having home insurance is to pay for rebuilding your home if something were to go wrong.
 You would not need to do anything to the land.
 Don't include the land value when deciding how much home insurance to buy and your rate should go down immediately.

-Many insurers are using credit history to determine risk so your score may be raising the rate of your homeowners insurance and even auto insurance.
+Many insurers use credit scores to determine risk, so you may be getting higher-than-average quotes if you have a poor credit score.
 Check to see if this is the case by monitoring your credit, where you'll see what is bringing down your score.
-After you take care of any delinquent accounts and your score improves, you should let SmartFinancial do some thorough comparison shopping for both your home and auto (preferably with a bundle discount).
+After you take care of any delinquent accounts and your score improves, you should let SmartFinancial do some thorough comparison shopping for both you.

 Looking for Home Insurance?